Large-Language-Model Enabled Semantic Communication Systems: Numerical Results

-We conducted simulations using the NVIDIA RTX 4090 for performance evaluation.
-Specifically, we employed 16QAM and 8-QAM modulations for comparison purposes.
-The choice of 16QAM facilitated comparisons with traditional communication systems, while 8-QAM was selected for comparison against the findings in the literature \cite{xie2021deep}.
-Our simulations encompassed AWGN and Rayleigh fading channel models, and included multiple sets of comparative analyses to assess the influence of beam size.
+We conducted simulations using an NVIDIA RTX 4090 for performance evaluation.
+Specifically, 16QAM and 8-QAM modulations were adopted for comparisons.
+The choice of 16QAM facilitate{d} comparisons with traditional communication systems, while 8-QAM {was} selected for comparison against the findings in the literature \citep{xie2021deep}.
+Our simulations encompassed AWGN and Rayleigh fading channel models, and include multiple sets of comparative analyses to assess the influence of beam size.